Michaelhess17/Reservoir-Computing/README.md

 # Reservoir-Computing
-Code to implement and test RC in Matlab
+Code to implement and test Delay RC in Matlab

 ## Getting Started
 Have matlab installed and make sure you're in the right directory and you should be A-okay